AnteDujic/pands-project2021/README.md

 # PROJECT
 ## AUTHOR: ANTE DUJIC

 This repository contains the code written as a project for Programing and Scripting Module.
-The project is to show how Pyton can be used to analyse the Iris flower data set.
+The aim of the project is to show how Pyton can be used to analyse the Iris flower data set.

 ## **INTRODUCTION**

 The Iris flower data set, aslo called Fisher's Iris data set, is a multivariate data set introduced by the British statistician, eugenicist, and biologist Ronald Fisher in 1936.
-The dataset consists of 150 instances, made up of 50 samples each of 3 species of iris.
+The dataset consists of 150 instances, made up of 50 samples each of 3 species of iris.[1]

 There were 4 features measured from each sample:
 1. Sepal length in cm's